beautiful-orca/JAudioSync/README.md

 ## Future Ideas

 - Stopping music playback on demand (local possible, remote needs to be implemented)
-- Resume playback from any number of track in "playlist" (checking if number is playlist item)
+- Start (resume after stopping) playback from any number of track in "playlist" (checking if number is playlist item)

 - Common interace: distribute commands to all clients at the same time
    - Alternatively copy prewritten commands (for each client IP) to Termux (needs ssh key auth), e.g ssh 192.10.10.2 python JAudioSync.py "18:55:00"
+- Volume control